Jensen Beach in Martin County, Florida — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Tuckahoe (within shouting distance of this marker); Mount Elizabeth Mound (about 400 feet away, measured in a direct line); All Saints' Cemetery (approx. 0.4 miles away); Stuart Welcome Arch (approx. half a mile away); The Bakers of Waveland (approx. 1.7 miles away); Sewall's Point (approx. 2 miles away); Gilbert's Bar House of Refuge (approx. 3˝ miles away); Gilbert's Bar Prehistoric Site (approx. 3˝ miles away).
+Tuckahoe (within shouting distance of this marker); Mount Elizabeth Mound (within shouting distance of this marker); The Mansion at Tuckahoe (about 300 feet away, measured in a direct line); Stuart Welcome Arch (approx. half a mile away); All Saints' Cemetery (approx. half a mile away); The Bakers of Waveland (approx. 1.7 miles away); Sewall's Point (approx. 1.9 miles away); Gilbert's Bar House of Refuge (approx. 3˝ miles away).
 Touch for a list and map of all markers in Jensen Beach.

 Credits.
-This page was last revised on May 24, 2018.
-This page originally submitted on May 20, 2018, by Tim Fillmon of Webster, Florida.
-This page has been viewed 57 times since then and 3 times this year.
-Photos: 1, 2, 3. submitted on May 20, 2018, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.
+This page was last revised on June 7, 2020.
+It was originally submitted on June 6, 2020, by Tim Fillmon of Webster, Florida.
+This page has been viewed 60 times since then and 19 times this year.
+Photos: 1, 2. submitted on June 6, 2020, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.